Mayhew Yale Foster Collection of Greenough Park Photographs, circa 1890-1919

 Preferred Citation

-Mayhew Yale Foster Collection of Greenough Park Photographs, Archives and Special Collections, Maureen and Mike Mansfield Library, The University of Montana-Missoula.
+Mayhew Yale Foster Collection of Greenough Park Photographs, Archives and Special Collections, Maureen and Mike Mansfield Library, the University of Montana-Missoula.

 Arrangement